chenmug/robotics-sim-debugger/README.md

 ## Overview

-Robotics Simulation Debugger is a **personal engineering project** developed in modern C++20, designed as a modular simulation framework for modeling robotic systems with clean architecture, concurrency, and interactive state inspection.
+Robotics Simulation Debugger is a **personal engineering project** developed in modern C++20.
+It provides a modular simulation framework for robotic systems with clean architecture, concurrency, and interactive state inspection.

-The system separates the simulation core from the GUI layer and provides time-control capabilities (run, pause, step forward, step backward) using a snapshot-based state management system.
+The system separates the simulation core from the UI and provides **time-control capabilities** (run, pause, step forward/backward) using a **snapshot-based state management system**.

-This project demonstrates:

-* Advanced OOP design
-* Polymorphism & SOLID principles
-* Strategy pattern for plannable robots
-* Multi-threaded simulation
-* Snapshot-based time travel
-* Clean separation between engine and UI
-* Linux-based CMake project structure
-* Unit testing for core components

 ---